rstudio/shiny/_includes/tutorial/reactivity.md

 &gt; runExample(&quot;03_reactivity&quot;)
 </code></pre>

 The previous examples have given you a good idea of what the code for Shiny applications looks like.
 We've explained a bit about reactivity, but mostly glossed over the details.
 In this section, we'll explore these concepts more deeply.
+If you want to dive in and learn about the details, see the Understanding Reactivity section, starting with [Reactivity Overview](#reactivity-overview).

 ### What is Reactivity?